Guineapigboyx/Guineapigboyx/README.md

 Mono space fonts are great sytem fonts like `IBM Plex Mono Medm`
 green kirby is better than pink kirby
 Yt-dlp is just better than yt-dl _(like seriously why are pepole still saying to get yt-dl)_
-Keyboard RGB is better static than animated (Tho static is worse if it is all the same color)
+Keyboard RGB is better static than animated
 Keyboards need number pads
 Pepole who say wine/bottles/_Steam proton_ barrly work have not actully used it
 Waluigi would be lame in smash (100% he would be a ~~echo~~/clone)
 Airpods are over hyped
-Anything what you intract with once or to change a setting could/should be command-line
+For simple apps a simple confg file is better than in app settings Most content can be enjoyed in mono

 <!---